asvd/helios-kernel/README.md

 ```

 The simpliest approach to make the module data available to other
-modules, is to (globaly) declare the needed objects.
+modules, is to (globally) declare the needed objects.

 ### Dynamical module loading